Chasing1020/Chasing1020.github.io/about/index.md

 - I like freedom and unrestrained, and don't like being bound.

-- My main field of study is Cloud-native.

 - My favorite languages in order of preference are: Golang > Java > Python > Rust > JavaScript.

 # **Contact**